CZ-NIC/knot/doc/man_knotc.rst

 **zone-reload** [*zone*...]
   Trigger a zone reload from a disk without checking its modification time.
-For slave zone, the refresh from a master server is scheduled; for master zone, the notification of slave servers is scheduled.
+For secondary (slave) zone, the refresh from a primary (master) server is scheduled;
+  for primary zone, the notification of secondary servers is scheduled.
 An open zone transaction will be aborted!
 If invoked with the force option, also zone modules will be re-loaded, but blocking mode might not work reliably. (#)

 **zone-refresh** [*zone*...]
-  Trigger a check for the zone serial on the zone's master.
-If the master has a newer zone, a transfer is scheduled.
-This command is valid for slave zones. (#)
+  Trigger a check for the zone serial on the zone's primary (master) server.
+If the primary server has a newer zone, a transfer is scheduled.
+This command is valid for secondary (slave) zones. (#)

 **zone-retransfer** [*zone*...]
-  Trigger a zone transfer from the zone's master.
-The server doesn't check the serial of the master's zone.
-This command is valid for slave zones. (#)
+  Trigger a zone transfer from the zone's primary (master) server.
+The server doesn't check the serial of the primary server's zone.
+This command is valid for secondary (slave) zones. (#)

 **zone-notify** [*zone*...]
   Trigger a NOTIFY message to all configured remotes.
-This can help in cases when previous NOTIFY had been lost or the slaves offline. (#)
+This can help in cases when previous NOTIFY had been lost or the secondary (slave) servers have been offline. (#)

 **zone-flush** [*zone*...] [**+outdir** *directory*] Trigger a zone journal flush to the configured zone file.
 If an output